Bethlehem, South Africa: Climate

+Due to its elevation and far inland position, Bethlehem features a subcontinental and subhumid climate (Köppen: Cwb/Dwb).

+Large temperature differences are recorded throughout the year.
+Summers are hot with warm rainy days and pleasant nights.
+The winters are cold with dry, mild days but frosty nights.

 Shopping

 Bethlehem has many shopping centres like any other town in the Free State.
 Bethlehem is the main center of the eastern Free State where people from other towns do their shopping, the main shopping malls are: